lisikava/mapstories/README.md

 -----
 1. Extract the Source code
 2. Navigate to `src/main/resources` and create `gemini-secrets.properties` file, put `api_key=[put Gemini API Key here]`.
+3. To configure the local database, refer to file `src/main/resources/dbconfig.properties`.
+Either create the database with the properties described there, or modify the file to match the database you wish to use.
+In psql, do ```create extension hstore;```.
+Then, import the `schema.sql` file (and, optionally, `sample.sql` if you wish to populate the database with sample pins.) into the database.
-3. To compile the server, use:
+4. To compile the server, use:
 ```bash
 mvn compile
 ```
-Note: there's no need to setup the database.

 Usage
 -----